-Text of former Louisiana District Court Rule 13.3, titled "Civil Rules Governing In Forma Pauperis Inmate Suits", is amended and redesignated as Rule 13.2(e), effective January 1, 2009.
+(a) Text of former Rule 13.3 of the Rules for Louisiana District Courts, titled "Civil Rules Governing In Forma Pauperis Inmate Suits," is amended and redesignated as Rule 13.2(e), effective January 1, 2009.

-Former Rule 13.2, In Forma Pauperis Affidavits Filed by Inmates in District Courts, redesignated as Rule 13.3, effective January 1, 2009.
+(b) Former Rule 13.2, titled "In Forma Pauperis Affidavits Filed by Inmates in District Courts," has been redesignated as Rule 13.3, effective January 1, 2009.

-Rule 13.3 In Forma Pauperis Affidavits Filed by Inmates in District Courts
+Rule 13.3 Offender/Prisoner In Forma Pauperis Applications

-To proceed in forma pauperis, an inmate must complete and file one of the following affidavits:
+To proceed in forma pauperis, an offender/prisoner shall complete and file one of the following: